Who Are FundRecovery.co.uk and How Could they Recover What They Claim they Do?

-So the originating email being firstname.lastname@example.org isn't very reassuring as it is obviously chosen because it is untraceable and can be changed at a moments notice without impact on the site.
+So the originating email being firstname.lastname@example.org isn't very reassuring as it is obviously is untraceable and can be changed at a moments notice without impact on the site.

 We shall wait and see if we get a reply or if they just ban our IP from the site...

 According to the Cactil website, M.Y.
 Timinksy is the founder of Cactil LLC and they are a legal and banking firm.
 The only other site that mentions this person is here:

 https://binarytoday.com/mychargeback-com-review-my-charge-back/comment-page-1/#comments and the only people that confirm anything good about this company are it's own employees.
 According to most of the comments, MyChargeBack.com appear to ask for large amounts of money upfront, which is not indicative of a 'no win no fee' strategy.